-His hammer is one of the primary symbols of Northern Tradition paganism, historically as well as today.
+His hammer is one of the primary symbols of Northern Tradition, historically as well as today.
 It represents both protection and consecration.
 His old English name, Thunor, and Old High German name, Donar are related to the modern English word “thunder.”
-Making the hammer sign is a popular heathen modern ritual, which, invoking Thor is used to bless food and drink, bless a celebration or special event, bless a ceremony, such as a blót or sumbel, and to ward against negative energy.
-He is often invoked in the blessing of a new home.
-Many heathens wear his hammer as a sign of faith and protection.
-Although a weapon, his hammer is also a phallic symbol, and represents Thor’s power as a god of agriculture, family life, masculinity, and fertility of the earth, whose rains nurture all of life.
+Many wear his hammer today as jewelry.
+Although a weapon, his hammer is also represents Þórr’s power as a god of agriculture, family life, masculinity, and fertility of the earth, whose rains nurture all of life.
 He shares many overlapping domains with Freyr.

 Suggested Signs & Symbols

 Thunder, lightning, rain, wind, and storms.
 Redheads and quick tempers.
-Goats and other horned beasts.
+Goats, cattle, and other horned beasts and livestock.
 All trees, especially oak, and lightening rods.
 Ecology and environmentalism.
 The day Thursday.
 Beer and hearty food.
-Hammers, flint and whetstones.
+Hammers, axes, anvils, flint and whetstones.
 Onions, garlic and leeks.
 Gauntlets, sports girdles and workout gear.
 Fences, gates and protective barriers.
 Colours: sky blue and red.
 The rune Þurs.

-Thor, Þunor, Þonar, Donar, Ðunor, Thunar, Thunor, Thuner, Thunaer, Thonaraz
+Thor, Þunor, Þonar, Donar, Ðunor, Thunar, Thunor, Thuner, Thunaer, Thonaraz, Perun, Perkunas.